tedutter/tedutter/readme.md

 ## I’m a data professional and full stack developer who loves working on data solutions, ETL processes and workflows.
 I work with SQL, Python and Docker.

-- &nbsp; Excelent with writing SQL queries, stored proceedures
+- &nbsp; Excelent with writing SQL queries, stored proceedures, views and functions
 - &nbsp; Proficient with using Python for data manipulation
 - &nbsp; Enthusiastic about learning new languages and technologies
 - &nbsp; Activities: I like cycling and photography